Employers

 Our goal is to connect talented engineering students and alumni with employing organizations.
 We work directly with recruiters and corporate contacts to assist in their hiring and outreach efforts.
 In addition, we have an educational mission to serve our students and alumni.

-ABB, Epic, Extreme Engineering Solutions, Findorff, Foth, GE Healthcare, Grainger, HB Fuller, Hydrite, JP Cullen, KLA, Madison Gas & Electric, Mercury Marine, Milwaukee Tool, Oshkosh, Plastics Ingenuity, Plexus, Polaris, Sub-Zero/Wolf, Trane Technologies, UL, and Vierbicher
+ABB, Andersen Corp., Big Joe Forklifts, Brunswick Corporation, Eaton, Epic, Extreme Engineering Solutions, Findorff, Foth, GE Healthcare, Grainger, HB Fuller, Hydrite, JP Cullen, KLA, Madison Gas & Electric (MG&E), Mercury Marine, Milwaukee Tool, Miron Construction, MSA Professional Services, Oshkosh, Plexus, Qualcomm, Sub-Zero Group, Trane Technologies, and Vierbicher.

 Thank you for your ongoing support of the College of Engineering and our students!

-To learn more, please reach out to John Archambault for details.
+To learn more, please reach out to Stephanie Salazar Kann, Director of Engineering Career Services at ssalazar@wisc.edu.

 Cooperative Education and Summer Internship Program